 More deeply lobed leaf.

-Even more deeply lobed from Portland
+Even more deeply lobed leaf of the cultivar 'Saratoga'.

 Males in a "catkin like" structure.